processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **rate\_limit**: *Number*
 Limit any given JID by the number of avatars it is able to convert per minute.
-This is to protect the server from image convertion DoS.
+This is to protect the server from image conversion DoS.
 The default value is *10*.

 mod\_block\_strangers